menglishca/keyin-course-notes/content/fullstack/qaps/qap-3-alternative/_index.md

 ---

 ## Objective
 Build a user management system using Express and EJS.
 Allow new users to register, existing users to sign in, admins to see all registered users and let users logout.
-**Due date: November 25th, 2025, at 11:59 PM**
+**Due date: April 5th, 2025, at 11:59 PM NDT**

 ### Getting Started
-- To help you get started, a [base repository](https://classroom.github.com/a/P0d_vKNM) has been provided for you to work from.
+- To help you get started, a [base repository](https://classroom.github.com/a/gWvGNXvW) has been provided for you to work from.
 The repository is set up as a **GitHub Assigment** to help you quickly get started.

 ### Steps to Create Your Own Repository